lmullany/bsm/src/documentation/documentation.md

   <img src="/documentation-screenshots/viz_map.PNG" alt="Visualization tab region-wide map" style="display:block; width:60%; height:auto; border:1px solid #ddd;" />
   <figcaption><strong>Figure 5.</strong> Region-wide map for a selected feature and date.</figcaption>
 </figure>

+The displayed sparkline provides an estimate of the aggregate trend across all regions in the associated query, and the dashed portion of the sparkline indicates forecast dates.

 #### Prediction Time Series Plots